Creating a nature reserve in a semi desert

 Hectares and hectares have already been ploughed up to intensively grow olives and Californian almonds, as well as being smothered by plastic greenhouses to grow tomatoes to ship to northern Europe.
 None of these are sustainable in this area, they all use illegal wells to suck the underground acquifers dry.
 Local villages have to tanker water in during the summer as their wells have dried up, but still more is planted.

 This is why we're trying to buy as much wild land as we can to protect it and all it is home to.
-All profits from my art sales go towards purchasing extra land (and paying off the mortgage we already have to buy land).
+All profits from my art sales go towards purchasing extra land.
 We don't get government grants to do this and really appreciate your support of this little nature reserve - just under 20 hectares and counting...